 Daisy Lee was Grant Brody's girlfriend and is part of the group of friends Jason must rescue throughout the game.
 She has a similar characteristics to Grant that may have drawn them together—strength of will, athleticism (as a champion swimmer) and extreme confidence in herself that she often lends to others to help them.
 However, she lacks his military experience and has no fondness for violence.

-Action Survivor: Notably, she is the only Action Survivor other than Jason to escape her predicament on her own.
+Action Survivor: She is the only Action Survivor other than Jason to escape her predicament on her own.
 Going by her injuries, she was also attacked at least once by either a tiger or leopard during her escape, but still managed to get away.
 The only reason she needs help when Jason finds her is because she didn't know she was running through a field of toxic plants while bleeding, and was poisoned.

-Badass Damsel: Not only is she tough as nails (see above), but she quickly gets over the death of her boyfriend, Jason's brother, Grant and quickly starts thinking about ways of getting the survivors off the island (see Wrench Wench), similar in some ways to Jason himself, just with less killing.
+Damsel out of Distress: Not only is she tough as nails (see above), but she quickly gets over the death of her boyfriend, Jason's brother, Grant and quickly starts thinking about ways of getting the survivors off the island (see Wrench Wench), similar in some ways to Jason himself, just with less killing.

 Mistaken Identity: Doctor Earnhardt confuses her for "Agnes", his deceased daughter... who died at the age of two.